 The duration of the treatment plan is dependent on the presenting stage.
 Additionally, the choice of preparation should be based on the suspected locations of infection; i.e., some forms of penicillin have a poor penetration of the blood-brain barrier and will not reach a syphilis focus in the central nervous system.

 |Antibiotic of choice (doxycycline if allergic)||(Nontreponemal test)|

-Patients who are nonpregnant and are allergic to penicillin might be treated with doxycycline or tetracycline.
-Ceftriaxone might be effective in the primary syphilis stage.
+Patients who are not pregnant and are allergic to penicillin can be treated with doxycycline or tetracycline.
+Ceftriaxone may be effective in the primary syphilis stage.
 A single oral dose of azithromycin has been shown to be effective in the treatment of early syphilis.
-Unfortunately, azithromycin resistance is becoming more common in Treponema pallidum.
-Azithromycin efficacy in pregnant women is decreased.
+Unfortunately, azithromycin resistance is becoming more common in T. pallidum.
+Azithromycin efficacy in pregnant women is also decreasing.

 Response to treatment is confirmed by repeating the nontreponemal reactive tests 6 months and 12 months after the initiation of treatment.
-Patients with relapse of symptoms, worsening of symptoms or a significant increase in the nontreponemal reactive titers should be re-evaluated and the possibility of treatment failure should be addressed.
+Patients with a relapse or worsening of symptoms, or a significant increase in the nontreponemal reactive titers, should be re-evaluated and the possibility of treatment failure should be addressed.

-Patients with neurosyphilis should get a cerebrospinal fluid examination.
-If the cerebrospinal fluid assessment is abnormal, follow-up cerebrospinal fluid examinations are indicated to monitor response to treatment.
+Patients with neurosyphilis should receive a cerebrospinal fluid examination.
+If this assessment is abnormal, follow-up cerebrospinal fluid examinations are indicated to monitor response to treatment.